 - This means that if light reflects off a fish in a fish tank and then strikes the surface of the water at an angle of less than 48.6 degrees, the angle of incidence determines how much light is internally reflected.

-- If light reflects off a fish in a fish tank and then strikes the surface of the water at an angle of 48.6 degrees or greater, it will be totally internally reflected and no light will pass out of the water and into the air.
+- If light reflects off a fish in a fish tank and then strikes the water’s surface at an angle of 48.6 degrees or greater, it will experience total internal reflection and no light will pass out of the water and into the air.

 - In reality, light is usually partially refracted and partially reflected because of irregularities in the surface at the boundary.
 This causes differences in the angle of incidence at different points across the boundary.